 However cabinet members, who are all Labour councillors, tend not to show up, as all decisions are in fact taken elsewhere – by the mayor’s inner circle in the City Office.

 There was once a local participatory system in Bristol known as the Neighbourhood Partnerships (NPs) which emerged from the Localism Act 2011.
-These popular community groups were established under the previous mayor and had formal power to influence planning in local areas.
+These popular community groups were established when the Lib-Dems had a majority and had formal power to influence planning in local areas.
 They met 4 times a year to allow communities to set out their vision and establish general policies to guide neighbourhood development.
 But Rees abolished them.

 The problem with this structure is obvious.
 Quite aside from being undemocratic, citizens cannot get ideas through to the mayor.
 Power is extraordinarily centralised.
 To communicate with the mayor you need to belong to one of his political networks, or be invited by him to sit on a board.